rkwai/rag-system/README.md

 - Game state storage with D1 (SQL) and R2 (objects)
 - Performance optimization with KV caching

+## Gameplay mechanics

+- Player actions trigger story generation
+- Player mainly chats with the game master
+- Game master generates stories and updates game state based on player actions
+- Player can explore, collect items, and complete quests
+- Game state is stored in D1 and R2 for persistence
+- Player can view game state and continue story

 ## Setup

 1. Install dependencies: